1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 HCA Houston Healthcare

-Section 1: What Is Gastrointestinal Intolerance?
+Section 1: Introduction Gastrointestinal Intolerance?

 Quote from Dr. Bharat Pothuri:

-Sometimes this nausea leads to vomiting
+In other situations this nausea leads into vomiting

 3. Bloating, Gas, and Diarrhea

-4. Constipation and Acid Reflux
+4. Acid Reflux and constipation

 Difficulty passing stools